James-d-Harris/QuickChange/Project Documentation/validation.md

         - What other kinds of level designs or environments would you like to see?

-            - A different store, or other customers than obama
+            - A different store, or other customers than Obama

         - Are the menu screens simple to understand and do you feel they provide easy access to kids?

-            - Yea, i think they are simple and pretty straight-forward
+            - Yea, I think they are simple and pretty straight-forward

         - Are the gameplay, background, and assets attention-grabbing and entertaining?